Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 When their hands touched the growing plants, Lin felt their friendship flow through the connection like warmth through winter soil.
 Greta's fierce loyalty that burned like her silver flames, her absolute determination to protect the people she cared about, her unshakeable belief that heroes could make the world better.
 Tobi's gentle strength that harmonized with everything around him, his ability to find beauty in chaos and bring peace to troubled hearts, his gift for making everyone feel heard and valued.

 The healing magic that flowed through the vines wasn't Lin's alone anymore.
 It was theirs, amplified by partnership and focused by love.
-When it reached Willi, it didn't just restore his memories—it strengthened the connections between them, showing him not just what he knew but why it mattered, who he was protecting, what he was fighting for.
+When it reached Willi, it didn't just restore her memories—it strengthened the connections between them, showing her not just what she knew but why it mattered, who she was protecting, what she was fighting for.

-His eyes fluttered open immediately, clear and focused and thoroughly himself again.
+Her eyes fluttered open immediately, clear and focused and thoroughly herself again.

-"Did someone just feed me the magical equivalent of chicken soup with a side of friendship and a dash of 'remember why you're amazing'?" he asked weakly.
+"Did someone just feed me the magical equivalent of chicken soup with a side of friendship and a dash of 'remember why you're amazing'?" she asked weakly.

-"Something like that," Lin said, helping him sit up.
-The vine connections were already fading, but she could feel the plant spirits settling into her staff and bow permanently now, no longer visitors but true partners who'd chosen to stay.
+"Something like that," Lin said, helping her sit up.
+The vine connections were already fading, but she could feel the Forest Spirit settling more deeply into her staff, no longer a visitor but a true partner who'd chosen to stay.

 "I feel like I just got a very thorough education in teamwork," Willi continued, looking around at the transformed alcove.
 Where the healing vines had grown, the walls now showed scenes of Academy life—students helping each other with difficult spells, professors collaborating on research, friends supporting each other through challenges.